apache/flink/docs/dev/types_serialization.md

 In a hierarchy of types the closest factory will be chosen while traversing upwards, however, a built-in factory has highest precedence.
-A factory has also higher precendence than Flink's built-in types, therefore you should know what you are doing.
+A factory has also higher precedence than Flink's built-in types, therefore you should know what you are doing.

 The following example shows how to annotate a custom type `MyTuple` and supply custom type information for it using a factory in Java.